taoshidev/0xmarkets_contract/README.md

 Market decrease order requests are created by calling ExchangeRouter.createOrder, specifying:

 - the initial collateral token
-- the array of markets to swap through for the actual output token
 - the amount to decrease the position by

 Market decrease order requests are executed using OrderHandler.executeOrder, if the order was created at timestamp `n`, it should be executed with the oracle prices after timestamp `n`.